Luke-Tomasello/Mango-Adaptive-Cryptographic-System/README.md

-# Mango: Adaptive Cryptographic System
+# Mango — Adaptive Cryptographic Workbench

+> ⚡ Up to 185× faster than AES.
+> ✅ Passes all 9/9 cryptographic metrics.
+> 🔄 Fully reversible.
+Tuned for structured, random, and real-world data.

 ## What is Adaptive Cryptography?